-When school’s out, it’s all too easy for kids to end up spending all day on the couch, or glued to their various screens.
+In modern American life, its way too easy for kids to end up spending all day on the couch, or glued to their various screens.
 But with rates of childhood obesity more than double what they were in the last generation – and quadruple for preteens — it’s more important than ever to keep kids active and energetic.
-Not to mention the need to get them outside; a recent poll found that only ten percent of American kids say they spend some time outdoors every day.
+Not to mention the need to get them outside; fewer than 2 out of 5 American kids say they spend some time outdoors even once a week according to a survey.

 Sound familiar?
 Give these fun activities a try, and see what sticks.
 You never know what might become your family’s next summer tradition.